ieQu1/emqx-docs/en_US/durability/durability_introduction.md

 In the context of MQTT usage, the concepts of Persistent Sessions and Durable Sessions may be easily confused, so this section aims to differentiate between the two.

 - **Persistent Sessions**: A feature in the MQTT protocol where a client can choose to maintain its current session when establishing a connection with the server.
 Even if the client disconnects and reconnects, its previously subscribed topics, unsent messages, and other states are retained.
-In essence, it pertains to the persistence of client connection states and message queues.
+In essence, it pertains to the persistence of the session states and message queues from the client perspective.
-- **Durable Sessions**: This is an MQTT protocol-independent feature that refers to whether client sessions are saved to persistent storage (disk), ensuring message delivery reliability.
+- **Durable Sessions**: This is a concept specific to EMQX, that refers to whether client sessions are saved to persistent storage (disk), ensuring resumption of the session after restart of the broker.

+Another important point is the differentiation between Durable Session and the Durable Storage.

+- **Durable Storage**: A database that EMQX uses to store MQTT messages.
+This database is embedded into EMQX broker itself.
+- **Durable Session**: A client session, which uses Durable Storage to save its state and message queue.

 ## Session Storage Implementations in EMQX

-EMQX provides 2 different client session storage implementations, each optimized for specific use cases:
+EMQX provides 2 different client session implementations, each optimized for specific use cases:

-- **RAM Storage**: Sessions are stored in the memory of the EMQX node, making them non-persistent.
+- **RAM**: Sessions are stored in the memory of a running EMQX node.
-- **Durable Storage**: Adds a persistence layer, with sessions stored using local RocksDB and the node's local disk in the current version.
+- **Durable**: Sessions that back up their state in the durable storage.

 The choice of implementation depends on the session type (ephemeral or persistent) and the `durable_sessions.enable` configuration parameter, which can be set globally or per [zone](../configuration/configuration.md#zone-override).
 The implementation can be selected based on the following criteria: